iswzr/SuperStoreSales-Data-Analysis-Using-PowerBI/README.md

 ----

 As a first hands-on Power BI project without any stakeholder objectives, I enjoyed the freedom to explore the data and unearth insights at my own pace.
-Performing analysis on both numeric and categorical data types gave me great experience.
+Performing analysis on both numeric and categorical data types gave me a great experience.
 The growth trends and regional variances provided interesting macro insights, while product performance highlighted important micro opportunities.
 I'm excited to continue honing my analytics skills!

 ---

 ![_06e315de-b4a7-42ad-bd19-2828720423a7](https://github.com/iswzr/SuperStoreSales-Data-Analysis-Using-PowerBI/assets/155778216/919f5b24-da17-4078-8d63-7a311924ddc9)

+#### p.s: This reporting is improved by Grammarly for clarity and precision.
+Another awesome tool :)